jlacar/jlacar.github.io/kotlin/kotlin-oneliners.md

             .count()
 ```

-But then IntelliJ IDEA quietly reminded me that I was saying too much and suggested I combine `filter()` with `count()`,
+But then IntelliJ IDEA quietly reminded me that I was saying too much and suggested I merge
+the `filter { predicate }.count()`
-which of course totally makes sense.
+call chain to `count { predicate }`, which of course totally makes sense.
 Why say more when you can do it with less?
 Steven Wright would be proud.

 ## From left field: Packing tips for frequent travellers